andrii142/material-ui/docs/data/material/components/chips/chips.md

 ## Color chip

-You can use the `color` prop to define a color from theme palette.
+You can use the `color` prop to define

 {{"demo": "ColorChips.js"}}